mdn/content/files/en-us/web/api/audioparam/value/index.md

   {{domxref("AudioParam.setValueAtTime", "setValueAtTime()")}}, the `value` is changed to the value passed into `setValueAtTime()`.
-- If any graduated or ramped value changing methods have been called and the current time is within the time range over which the gradiated change should occur, the value is updated based on the appropriate algorithm.
+- If any graduated or ramped value changing methods have been called and the current time is within the time range over which the graduated change should occur, the value is updated based on the appropriate algorithm.
 These ramped or gradiated value-changing methods include {{domxref("AudioParam.linearRampToValueAtTime", "linearRampToValueAtTime()")}}, {{domxref("AudioParam.setTargetAtTime",